-AgeLight's managing Director Craig Spiezle is a recognized authority on the building trust built on the convergence of privacy and security, ethical privacy practices and data stewardship.
-Spiezle leverages over 25 years of product development, marketing and industry partnerships helping clients navigate the complex environment and ecoystem.
-Through his forward thinking he and accelerate their go-to-market strategies, market strategies, maximizing product differentiation and consumer brand value proposition.
+AgeLight's managing Director Craig Spiezle is a recognized authority on the building trust and brand value built on the convergence of privacy and security, ethical privacy practices and data stewardship.
+Spiezle leverages over two-decades of product development, marketing and industry partnerships helping clients navigate the complex environment and market ecosystems.
+Through his forward thinking he helps clients accelerate their go-to-market strategies, maximizing product differentiation and consumer brand value proposition.

 Craig frequently briefs policy government officials, media and industry working groups on key issues.
 Prior to OTA, Craig spent over a decade at Microsoft focused on digital marketing, security and privacy enhancing technologies and standards driving the development of brand protection, anti-spam, anti-phishing and privacy enabling technologies.
 As a leader in online safety, Craig has a passion to improve digital inclusion, enhance consumer trust and promote innovation.

 He is on the board of the Identity Theft Council, editorial board of SC Magazine and an advisor to several startup and pre-revenue companies.
 He is a member of several industry groups including InfraGard, the Internet Society, International Association of Privacy Professionals (IAPP) and the Anti- Phishing Working Group (APWG).
 In addition, Craig is a past member of the City of Clyde Hill Utility Commission, served two terms on the Federal Communications Commission advisory council (CSRIC) and works closely with the Department of Commerce's Internet Policy Taskforce as a participant in several NTIA multi-stakeholder initiatives including facial recognition, vulnerability disclosure, mobile privacy disclosures and IoT patching and upgradability.